multitudes/42-C-for-Embedded-systems/README.md

 # Preprocessor Questions

 ## Question 1
-Using the #dene statement, how would you declare a manifest constant that returns the number of seconds in a year?
+Using the #define statement, how would you declare a manifest constant that returns the number of seconds in a year?
 Disregard leap years in your answer.

 ## Question 2
-Write the standard MIN macro.
+Write the standard MIN macro.
 That is, a macro that takes two arguments and returns the smaller of the two arguments.

 ## Question 3
 What is the purpose of the preprocessor directive #error?